-Graduate level introduction of the impact of the global environment on HRM efforts.
-Aspects of the course will include strategic positioning in the face of such issues as outsourcing, worker visas, multinational companies, cultural differences and immigration.
+Introduction of the impact of the global environment on HRM efforts.
+Aspects of the course will include strategic positioning in the face of such issues as outsourcing, worker visas, multi-national companies, cultural differences and immigration.
+Prerequiste: Students must complete a minimum of 18 hours in the HRM curriculum to include HRM 531, Human Resource Management, and HRM 507, Labor Economics.
 3 sem. hrs.